Proposals for a European Super League in association football

 Proposals for a European Super League in association football consist of recurring attempts by individual teams or consortiums of association football clubs to advocate for the creation of an additional tier of European football outside of the traditional footballing pyramids of each national football association.

-Starting in 1968 with a theoretical proposal by then UEFA general secretary Hans Bangerter to replace the European Champions Cup and the Cup Winners' Cup for a unique pan-continental championship, different outlines have been proposed in legal terms in several occasions since the late 1980s, with different variations of structure, eligibility and competition.
+Starting in 1968 with a theoretical proposal by then UEFA general secretary Hans Bangerter to replace the European Champions Cup and the Cup Winners' Cup for a unique pan-continental championship.
+Since the late 1980s, various structural proposals — differing in format and eligibility rules — have been put forward at different times.
 Any proposals have traditionally been objected to by UEFA –despite its executives' involvement in favour of that– and FIFA as well as the national associations for being regarded potentially elitist.

 Discussions about the potential for a sole European league gained force in the 1970s but drew legal traction only in the late of the following decade.
 The formation of the G-14 in 1998 and the rise of the European Club Forum (ECF), an UEFA task force composed by 102 clubs in 2002, including all G-14 members, both merged for constituting the European Club Association six years later; brought the collective bargaining power of Europe's biggest teams to obtain more income from the confederation, and combined with initial suggestions of a breakaway league concessions were earned.
-There were subsequently recurring discussions, led for the most part by then-Real Madrid president Florentino Pérez since 2009.
+From 2009, Real Madrid president Florentino Pérez was a prominent public advocate for the idea; various discussions and proposals continued thereafter.

 In April 2021, twelve clubs formally announced that they would be forming the European Super League to start in August of the same year.
-In response, FIFA and all six continental confederations, including UEFA, rejected the formation of a breakaway league, and received widespread condemnation from each national association, fans, clubs, players, and associated organisations.
-Following the backlash, the six English clubs announced their withdrawal from the competition, resulting in the project becoming dormant, and starting a legal dispute between the Super League and UEFA to be taken up by the Court of Justice of the European Union.
+FIFA and the six continental confederations opposed the breakaway league.
+Many national associations, fan groups, players and other organisations publicly criticised the announcement.
+Following the withdrawals, the Super League project was suspended.
+The organisers subsequently initiated legal proceedings against UEFA, which became a matter for the Court of Justice of the European Union.

 Definition

 In a stricter sense, the term "Super League" may refer to a US-style closed league, without a system of promotion and relegation.
-In a broader sense, it can also mean any kind of tier system in European football, where entry is offered not on the basis of titles, as it was done until 1997–99, but on the basis of good enough results and revenue.
+In a broader sense, it can also mean any kind of tier system in European football, where entry is offered not on the basis of titles, as it was done until 1997–98, but on the basis of good enough results and revenue.
 In this regard, the Champions League was defined by UEFA vice president Zbigniew Boniek in 2021 as an "open Super League" in terms of revenue and participating clubs.

-In association football, the term "Super League" was introduced in the late 1980s by European mass media because the proposed format of that tournament was the same as that used in league championships, contrasted with the format of the seasonal European competitions, based exclusively on knockout phases since the mid 1950s.
+In association football, the term "Super League" was introduced in the late 1980s by European mass media because the proposed format of that tournament was the same as that used in league championships, contrasted with the then-format of the seasonal European competitions, based exclusively on knockout phases since the mid-1950s.